metaborg/documentation/source/core/manual/language-processing.rst

 Parsing
 -------

-The :java:ref:`~org.metaborg.spoofax.core.syntax.ISpoofaxSyntaxService` service parse input units into parse units.
+The :java_ref:`~org.metaborg.spoofax.core.syntax.ISpoofaxSyntaxService` service parse input units into parse units.
 Parsing can be configured by customizing the input unit.
 The resulting parse unit contains the parsed AST, any messages produced during parsing, and the duration of parsing.

 Analysis
 --------

-The :java:ref:`~org.metaborg.spoofax.core.analysis.ISpoofaxAnalysisService` service parses parse units into analysis results.
+The :java_ref:`~org.metaborg.spoofax.core.analysis.ISpoofaxAnalysisService` service parses parse units into analysis results.
 An analysis result contains an analyze unit, which contains the actual unit produced by analysis, and updates, which contain updates for existing analyze units.
 Updates are only produced in subsequent calles to the analysis service, to support incremental updates to units.

-To be able to analyze something, a :java:ref:`~org.metaborg.core.context.IContext` object is required.
+To be able to analyze something, a :java_ref:`~org.metaborg.core.context.IContext` object is required.
 A context stores project and language specific information about analysis.
-A context is retrieved using the :java:ref:`~org.metaborg.core.context.IContextService` service, by calling the ``get`` method with the resource that you'd like to analyze, its project, and the language of that resource.
+A context is retrieved using the :java_ref:`~org.metaborg.core.context.IContextService` service, by calling the ``get`` method with the resource that you'd like to analyze, its project, and the language of that resource.
 When performing analysis, the context must be write-locked through the ``IContext.write()`` method, to ensure that only one thread is writing to the context at any given time.

 For example, to analyze a parsed resource::